joausaga/reportbytwitter/README.md

 Improving democracy is probably one of today’s biggest societal challenges.
 Motivated by the [Open Government](https://petitions.whitehouse.gov) efforts of the Obama’s administration, an increasing number of governments, public institutions, politicians and civic organizations have started to take actions toward more inclusive, transparent and participatory administrations.
-In this context and boosted by the World Wide Web, online civic-engagement practices have been appearing all over the world seeking to involve citizens in public consultations and decision-making processes oriented to address public interest issues, such as law reforms, policy making and innovations in the public sector.
+Boosted by the World Wide Web, online civic-engagement practices have been appearing all over the world seeking to involve citizens in public consultations and decision-making processes oriented to address public interest issues, such as law reforms, policy making and innovations in the public sector.
 Reaching large and diverse groups of participants is key to success in such initiatives.

-Understanding that the biggest and diverse online communities are found in social networking sites, such as Facebook, Twitter, or Google Plus, we have created **participa** with the aim at supporting the execution of public consultants, idea campaigns, and opinion polls directly in social networking sites.
-It provides a flexible and generic model that enables public institutions, politicians, and elected authorities to efficiently organize, run, the information generated during the civic participation initiatives.
+Understanding that the the biggest virtual communities are found nowadays in social networking sites, such as Facebook, Twitter, or Google Plus, we are interested in involving them them into the emerging internet-mediated civic participation initiatives.
+In this sense, **Participa** is an effort to: (i) support the execution of public consultants, idea campaigns, and opinion polls directly in social networking sites; and (ii) enrich and complement existing online civic participation initiatives with the expertise, knowledge, and opinions generated within social network communities.

+It provides a flexible and generic model that enables public institutions, politicians, and elected authorities to efficiently organize, run, and process the information generated during the civic participation initiatives.
 It is social network "agnostic" making possible to reach different social network communities simultaneously, favoring inclusiveness and diversity.
-It can be used as a stand-alone application or it can be integrated with existing tools to enrich and complement civic participation initiatives with the expertise, knowledge, and opinions of social network communities.
+It can be used as a stand-alone application or it can be integrated with already using existing tools.

 Conceptual Model